 \subsection{Configuration model}

-For each integer $n\in \mathbb{N}$, we consider a system of $n$ nodes $[n] :=\{1,2, \dots,n\}$ endowed with a sequence of initial nonnegative integer thresholds $(\theta_{n,i})_{i=1}^n$.
+For each integer $n\in \mathbb{N}$, we consider a system of $n$ vertices $[n] :=\{1,2, \dots,n\}$ endowed with a sequence of initial non-negative integer thresholds $(\theta_{n,i})_{i=1}^n$.
 We are also given a sequence $\bd_n = (d_{n,i})_{i=1}^n$ of nonnegative integers $d_{n,1},\ldots,d_{n,n}$ such that $\sum_{i=1}^n d_{n,i}$ is even.
 By means of the configuration model we define a random multigraph with given degree sequence, denoted by $\cG(n,\bd_n)$.
-It starts with $n$ nodes and $d_{n,i}$ many half edges corresponding to the $i$-th node.
-Then at each step two edges are selected uniformly at random, and a full edge is completed by joining them.
+It starts with $n$ vertices and $d_{n,i}$ half-edges corresponding to the $i$-th vertex.
+Then at each step two half-edges are selected uniformly at random, and a full edge is completed by joining them.
 The multigraph is constructed when there is no more half edges left.
 Although self-loops and multiple edges may occur, these become rare (under our regularity conditions below) as $n \to \infty$.
 It is easy to see conditional on the multigraph being simple graph, we obtain a uniformly distributed random graph with these given degree sequences; see e.g.~\cite{hofstad16}.